 On this page

-Other ministries responsible for the implementation of certain measures from the National Youth Programme do not have special line items for the implementation of these measures, but funds are put in budgetary positions specific to their competence.
+Other ministries responsible for specific measures in the National Youth Programme do not have separate funds for the implementation of these measures.
+Instead, funds are allocated within the ministry’s budget position, in accordance to its jurisdiction.

-Financial resources for the implementation of the National Youth Programme are ensured not only from the state budget but also those provided on the basis of the Decree on the criteria for defining beneficiaries and ways of allocating a portion of proceeds from the state lottery funds.
-The Government of the Republic of Croatia shall adopt the decree at the beginning of each year for the current year.
+Additional financial resources for the implementation of the National Youth Programme are provided through the Decree on the Criteria for Defining Beneficiaries and Ways of Allocating a Portion of Proceeds from the State Lottery Funds.
+The Government of the Republic of Croatia adopts this decree at the beginning of each year for that year’s implementation.

-The Call for Proposals for Youth-Oriented Projects in 2019 financed 111 projects within 5 priority areas:
+The 2022 Call for Proposals for Youth-Oriented Projects funded 117 projects across seven priority areas:

 - Active participation of young people in society